Foolyou/map-zoomtospan/README.md

 }
 ```

 For custom overlays, determine the `position`, `anchor`, and `boundingRect` based on your specific requirements.
-We use a binary search algorithm to find the optimal view.
-However, if the `boundingRect` changes with the zoom level, the binary search may not work correctly.
-If this is a common scenario for you, please let us know, and we can provide an alternative strategy.

 ### Projection and World Size